-Kathy McLean, Chair at UHDB, attended the event to re-sign the covenant along with Gavin Boyle, Chief Executive at UHDB, and key members of the Ministry of Defence to show their support.
+Kathy McLean, Chair at UHDB, attended the event to re-sign the covenant, alongside key members of the Ministry of Defence to show their support.
 Kathy said: “I am exceptionally proud of our growing bond between UHDB and the Armed Forces.”

 The Armed Forces Covenant is an agreement on behalf of the nation to treat those who are in, or have served, the armed forces fairly.

 Kathy added: “We hope that this signing reaffirms the Trust’s commitment to those in the Armed Forces who deserve both the recognition and respect from all surrounding communities who they serve.”

 The Defence Employer Recognition Scheme (ERS) encourages employers to support defence and inspire others to do the same.
 The scheme encompasses bronze, silver and gold awards for employer organisations that pledge, demonstrate or advocate support to defence and the armed forces community, and align their values with the Armed Forces Covenant.

 As a silver award holder the Trust has undertaken the following commitments:

 - Demonstrate support for service personnel issues and employ at least one member of the armed forces community.